 7) People can’t be GMP certified.
 Nor can companies

-GMPs focus on the outcomes of the facility as a whole and not on the actions of one individual who was involved in its production.
-So the people or even the company aren’t certified.
-Only the manufacturing facility is certified to manufacture a specific product.
+GMPs focus on the outcomes of the facility as a whole, not on the actions of individual employees.
+Thus, neither the people nor the company are certified—only the manufacturing facility is certified to produce a specific product.

 8) Regulatory Inspections

-The regulatory authorities conduct routine and surprise inspections of sites that manufacture medicines making sure these are working to the principles of GMP and are in compliance.
-They check whether the manufacturing plants have the necessary facilities, equipment, and ability to manufacture the drug it intends to market.
+Regulatory authorities conduct routine and surprise inspections of sites that manufacture medicines to ensure they comply with Good Manufacturing Practices (GMP).
+They check if the plants have the necessary facilities, equipment, and capability to manufacture the intended drugs.

-If a company fails to comply with GMP regulations, it can result in severe consequences including, restriction, suspension or forfeiture of rights to continue manufacturing the goods, product recall, seizure of the goods, fines, and even jail time.
+If a company fails to comply with GMP regulations, it can face severe consequences, including restriction, suspension, or forfeiture of manufacturing rights, product recalls, seizure of goods, fines, and even jail time.

-These inspections are typically conducted every two or three years and if the inspections do not go well, the site could be put under warning or even closed.
-More frequent inspections will occur if the authorities have any concerns.
+Inspections typically occur every two to three years.
+If inspections reveal issues, the site could receive a warning or be closed.
+More frequent inspections may occur if authorities have concerns.

 9) What is the difference between GMP and cGMP?